 Amazing sunset with the remains of the West Pier on the right.

 So what about London??
 We made it back safe and sound, but we didn’t get back to Lewisham for awhile because we stopped by a Save the BBC protest that featured several Doctor Who actors, including Sophie.
 Because she lives further out of London now, I was afraid I wouldn’t see her on this trip, so I was only too happy (as was Bill) to go along when she told me about it over the weekend (I also want the BBC to have a long, healthy life, so I wanted to show my solidarity!).
 Because of a train delay, we only managed to catch the last part of the protest, but it was great to see a good number of people there showing their support.
-We met up with Sophie (and a couple of her friends were also at the protest) and headed to a local café to have a quick catch-up.
+We met up with Sophie (and a couple of her friends who were also at the protest) and headed to a local café to have a quick catch-up.
 So glad we got to see her!

 After catching up with Sophie, we had to get home to drop our luggage.
 Although Brighton was just a quick weekend trip, we still each had a small bag and it wasn’t very fun carrying them through London (though totally worth it in this case).
 We came home, dropped them, and pretty quickly headed into the city because Bill decided we should visit Abbey Road, which both of us had only done once before.
 Because it gets dark so early right now, we didn’t see many people when we got there around 445p, but that meant I could get a picture of Bill crossing, which was our main reason for going.
 I just wanted to get a nice, uncluttered picture of it for myself, which I also managed to do.
 Win!
 If you really want to do Abbey Road right, you should have at least five people with you (four to re-enact the way the Beatles walked across the street and another to take the photo), but plan accordingly because there are generally lots of other people and cars there as it’s a pretty busy intersection.
 If you’re a Beatles fan though, it’s a must-do!